flutter/plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I updated pubspec.yaml with an appropriate new version according to the [pub versioning philosophy], or this PR is [exempt from version changes].
 - [ ] I updated CHANGELOG.md to add a description of the change.
 - [ ] I updated/added relevant documentation (doc comments with `///`).
 - [ ] I added new tests to check the change I am making, or this PR is [test-exempt].
-(Note that the bot is not yet running for this repository.)
 - [ ] All existing and new tests are passing.

 If you need help, consider asking for advice on the #hackers-new channel on [Discord].